 I realised, long afterward, why he failed to convert me: he was trying to tell me about all the wonderful things his religion offered.
 How much peace it brought him, how happy it made him and how much order it had brought to his life.
 Good for you, I thought, but that doesn’t sway me away from my own religious perspective.

-He made the assumption that I didn’t want to believe his religion because I was happier with different religious beliefs, that I wasn’t prepared or willing to accept his ideas.
+He made the assumption that I didn’t want to believe his religion because I was happier with different beliefs, or that I wasn’t prepared or willing to accept his ideas.
 He thought he had to “help” me believe…actually what he needed to do was “make” me believe.

-It occurred to me that many people who try and convince me of something fail because they take the wrong tactic: they try and tell me how awesome the belief is.
-Let me save you the trouble, I’m not interested in whether a fact makes me feel good or clever.
+It occurred to me that many people who try and convince me of something fail because they take the wrong tactic - they try and tell me how awesome the belief is.
+Let me save you the trouble: I’m not interested in whether a fact makes me feel good or clever.

 If you’re talking to a skeptic and trying to convince them of something there is only one approach you ought to take.
 Forget convincing us we’re damned if we don’t believe and forget convincing us we’re saved if we do.
 Forget convincing us your belief will make us happier or more fulfilled.
 Convince us of one thing and one thing only.
 Convince us your belief is true.